Coding Quests

 └── StateMachine → handles state transitions

 Each component is a small, focused script.
-They communicate through signals.
-You can test them independently, reuse them on enemies, and debug without scrolling through hundreds of lines.
+They talk through signals, you can test them on their own, reuse them on enemies, and debug without scrolling through hundreds of lines.
+Here's what one looks like:

 # HealthComponent.gd - clean, focused, reusable